Klan300/notredame/README.md

 where {username} is one of the [authorized users](#datamart-api-configuration)

-The following endpoints require `username` and authentication `token` attached in the request **header**.
+The following endpoints require `username` and an authentication `token` attached in the request **header**.

 To upload the data:
 > PUT /api/replace?expert={expert}&tag={tag}
 > PUT /api/update?expert={expert}&tag={tag}

 where {expert} is the name of the human expert publishing the data, and {tag} is used for versioning the data.
-When data is uploaded, it will be tagged with {tag} and additionally `latest`.
+When data is uploaded, it will be tagged with {tag} and additionally with `latest`.
 The data must be a list of JSON objects attached to the request **body**, for example:
 ```JSON
     [
         {